Azure/azure-sdk-for-js/sdk/template/template/README-TEMPLATE.md

 ## Next steps

-Please take a look at the [samples](https://github.com/Azure/azure-sdk-for-js/tree/master/sdk/textanalytics/ai-text-analytics/samples)directory for detailed examples that demonstrate how to use the client libraries.
+Please take a look at the [samples](https://github.com/Azure/azure-sdk-for-js/tree/master/sdk/textanalytics/ai-text-analytics/samples) directory for detailed examples that demonstrate how to use the client libraries.

 ## Contributing